pascalvanderheiden/ais-apim-oauth-flow/README.md

 You can deploy it via GitHub Actions and manually via [manual-deploy.ps1](deploy/manual-deploy.ps1).

 I found some articles very usefull when creating this repository.
 [This](https://docs.microsoft.com/en-us/azure/healthcare-apis/register-application-cli-rest) is a nice example on how to create a App Registration via the Az Cli.
-I wan't that familiar with jmespath for defining my queries in my az commands, and [this](https://www.azurecitadel.com/cli/jmespath/) article really helped.
+I wasn't that familiar with jmespath for defining my queries in my az commands, and [this](https://www.azurecitadel.com/cli/jmespath/) article really helped.

+I've included the Open ID Connect config in my JWT validation as well.
+This is optional but very recommmended, as with rule will enforce validation at Azure AD.
+This [link](https://techcommunity.microsoft.com/t5/azure-paas-blog/restricting-api-management-access-to-users-through-aad/ba-p/2116259) show where you can see that in the trace.

 ## Architecture